All Episodes

 So what do you both recommend?

-I'd file several motions to dismiss, and Sean, you identified one of the most important.
+And Sean, you identified one of the most important.

-Uh you know, the misdemeanor predicate crime expired five years ago.
+You know, the misdemeanor predicate crime expired five years ago.

 Statute of limitations.

-Yeah, uh statute of limitations.
+Yeah, statute of limitations.

 I don't know how you get around the statute of limitations.

-Uh yes, there are exceptions, it can be told or extended, but not for five years.
+It can be told or extended, but not for five years.

-Uh, and you can't argue that you didn't know where Trump was when he was outside the jurisdiction because everybody knew where he was.
+And you can't argue that you didn't know where Trump was when he was outside the jurisdiction because everybody knew where he was.

 He was residing at the White House.

-The fact that you know he's out of the jurisdiction now and they indict him means they could have indicted him three years ago or four or five years ago, but they didn't do it.
+The fact that he's out of the jurisdiction now and they indict him means they could have indicted him three years ago or four or five years ago, but they didn't do it.

-Uh and they didn't do it because there was no case.
+And they didn't do it because there was no case.

-He didn't break any laws, and I think in the end, uh that will prevail.
+And I think in the end, that will prevail.

-I think so too.
+I think so, too.

 What would you file, David Schoen?

-And it was upheld in nineteen ninety-nine.
+And it was upheld in 1999.

-The classic is people versus noble.
+The classic case is People versus Noble.

-That's simple there's nobody on this planet who people knew where he was more frequently than Donald Trump.
+There's nobody on this planet who people knew where he was more frequently than Donald Trump.

 He's the president of the United States.